 Custom finishes are a great way to add improved aesthetics and functionality to thermoformed products.
 Like all of our products, we offer a range of finishes for our thermoforming services.

-A clear ESD coating that can go on a few plastics including PETG, ABS and PVC
+A clear ESD coating to give your plastics electrical discharge that can be applied to plastics including PETG, ABS and PVC

 A clear coat (matte or gloss) that extends the life of plastics in outdoor applications

 Adds light diffusion to clear part or high-quality matte texture to opaque parts

 Thermoforming is a great plastic manufacturing technology with a wide range of applications.
 When paired with 3D printed tooling, it gains even more utility.